Xu Wei: Literary career

 The British orientalist Arthur Waley, in his introduction to the 1942 translation of Jin Ping Mei argued that Xu Wei was the author but later scholars have not been convinced.

-Xu Wei was also a poet in shi style of considerable note.
+Xu Wei was also a poet in shi style.
 Xu's collected works in 30 chapters exists with a commentary by the late Ming writer Yuan Hongdao.
-Yuan Hongdao and the others of his literary movement were undoubtedly influenced by the writings of Xu.
-Of the various arts Xu Wei practiced, he held his calligraphy in highest esteem.
-Next was his poetry.
+Xu cared most about calligraphy and then poetry.
 A modern typeset edition of Xu Wei's collected works, Xu Wei ji, was published by the Zhonghua Publishing House in Beijing in 1983.
 Previously a 17th-century edition of his collected works known as the Xu Wenchang sanji was reproduced in Taiwan in 1968.
-In 1990 a book length study of Xu Wei concludes that Xu Wei can be seen as the quintessential “scholar in cotton clothes” or buyi wenren (布衣文人), a scholar who could not pass the civil service examination, yet became active in the realm of literature and cultural achievement.
-Many such individuals appeared in the late 16th and early 17th centuries and attached themselves to successful officials or became independent in late Ming China.
+In 1990 a book length study of Xu Wei concludes that Xu Wei can be seen as a “scholar in cotton clothes” or buyi wenren (布衣文人), a scholar who failed the civil service examination, yet became active in the realm of literature.
+Many such individuals appeared in the late 16th and early 17th centuries and attached themselves to officials or became independent in late Ming China.

 Painting style

-Today, Xu Wei is identified as one of the earliest Chinese painters to be "closest in spirit and technique" with the method now known as "splattered ink [that] utilises considerable quantities of ink that are practically poured onto the painting surface".
+Xu Wei used "splattered ink [that] utilises considerable quantities of ink that are practically poured onto the painting surface".